Dr Campbell Edinborough

 Profile

-My creative practice as a writer and theatre-maker spans the fields of theatre, live art, dance and installation - exploring narrative and text as means for shaping the audience’s imaginative engagement with space, place and the performing body.
+My creative practice as a writer and performance-maker spans the fields of theatre, live art, dance and film - exploring narrative and text as means for shaping the audience’s imaginative engagement with space, place and the performing body.
 I am particularly interested in how the ever-expanding fields of contemporary performance practice and digital media provide new ways of conceptualising the writer’s work.
-My recent work has explored the role of the writer within the context of interactive and immersive performance.
-My most recent play, Walking Towards Ithaca, was presented at Hull Truck Theatre and Soho Theatre in 2019.
+My creative practice has been commissioned and presented in partnership with a wide range of public institutions, including Hull Truck Theatre, the Soho Theatre, Yorkshire Dance, Resonance 104.4FM, Leeds and York Libraries and the Ferens Art Gallery.

 Responsibilities